Jeanne of Bourbon, Duchess of Bourbon

 Jeanne de Bourbon (1465 – 22 January 1511) was a daughter of John II, Count of Vendôme and Isabelle de Beauvau.
+She became Duchess of Bourbon, Countess of Auvergne and Baroness de la Garde by marriage.

 Family and lineage

 Jeanne was a daughter of John II, Count of Vendôme and Isabelle de Beauvau.
-She was third child out out of eight born to her parents, with her brothers being François, Count of Vendôme and Louis, Prince of La Roche-sur-Yon.
+She was third child out of eight born to her parents, with her brothers being François, Count of Vendôme and Louis, Prince of La Roche-sur-Yon.
 When Jeanne was ten years old her mother, Isabelle, died in child-bed giving birth to a daughter, and two years later Jeanne's father also died.
 She and her siblings were then placed under guardianship of their brother-in-law Louis de Joyeuse.

 Marriages and issues

 Jeanne married firstly John II, Duke of Bourbon in 1487.
 She was twenty-two and her groom was sixty-one years old.
 John had survived two previous wives and his only son and was in a need of a legitimate heir.
 They had, Louis, Count of Clermont.
 He was the desired heir but died soon after.
 John followed his son, Louis, and died in 1488.